Ford completes 2.3 billion euro investment in Spanish car plant

 | MADRID/DETROIT

-MADRID/DETROIT U.S. car manufacturer Ford (F.N) announced on Thursday the final part of a 2.3 billion euro (2 billion pound) expansion of its operations in Spain, in what it called the biggest ever investment in the country's auto industry.
+MADRID/DETROIT U.S. car manufacturer Ford (F.N) announced on Thursday the final part of a 2.3 billion euro ($2.6 billion) expansion of its operations in Spain, in what it called the biggest ever investment in the country's auto industry.

 The investment consists of an initial 1.1 billion euros announced in 2011, followed by another 1.2 billion euros since 2013, Ford said.